ontola/ldget/README.md

 A simple command line interface tool to get RDF items using HTTP GET requests.

+## When should you use this?

+- You need RDF data as Stdout.
+- You want to write bash scripts that use linked data.
+- You need to check triple values from inside your terminal.

 ## Installation

 - On MacOS using [homebrew](https://brew.sh/): `$ brew tap ontola/ldget https://github.com/ontola/ldget.git && brew install ontola/ldget/ldget`